sybrew/the-seo-framework/readme.txt

 = Is The SEO Framework free? =

 Absolutely!
-It will stay free as well, without ads or nags!
+It will stay free as well, without ads, tracking, or nags!
 This plugin is all-inclusive.
 It's 100% freeware; not crippleware.

 = Is there a premium version? =